marcodsn/SPB/README.md

 ## Additional Information
 ### Code and Seed Data

-The generation script and seed data can be found at [github.com/marcodsn/SPB] (TBD).
+The generation script and seed data can be found on [GitHub](https://github.com/marcodsn/SPB/tree/2508).

 ### Licensing Information

 This dataset is licensed under the CC BY 4.0 License.
+The code used to generate the dataset is available under the Apache 2.0 License.

 ### Citation Information